-- Attends and represents the Public Safety Department in meetings as directed by the Chief or Deputy Chief, Public Safety. - Acts as a liaison with local law enforcement agencies, fire departments, and other entities as directed; coordinates special events with Event Services. - > May perform the full range of duties of a Public Safety Officer. - Reviews written reports and daily logs completed by staff; ensures that all written reports are complete and accurate prior to submission to the Chief or Deputy Chief, Public Safety for approval; provides training in report writing as needed. - Communicates with students and staff regarding public safety issues, including on-going crime related problems; develops and maintains forms for the information kiosk. - > Helps capture and isolate stray and uncontrolled animals; arranges for proper handling. - Conducts thorough criminal, administrative, and personnel investigations as directed; completes written reports and briefs any entity at the District or law enforcement agency as required; prepares complete investigations ready for review by law enforcement and prosecuting agencies. - Attends meetings, conferences, workshops, and training sessions and reviews publications and materials to become and remain current on principles, practices, and new developments in campus public safety. - > Ensures that confidential investigations remain uncompromised. - Learns and applies emerging technologies and, as necessary, to perform duties in an efficient, organized, and timely manner. - Provides a working and learning environment that is free from prohibited discrimination, harassment and retaliation (DHR), and provided by applicable law and District policies.
+- Reviews written reports and daily logs completed by staff; ensures that all written reports are complete and accurate prior to submission to the Chief or Deputy Chief, Public Safety for approval; provides training in report writing as needed. - Communicates with students and staff regarding public safety issues, including on-going crime related problems; develops and maintains forms for the information kiosk. - > Captures and isolates stray and uncontrolled animals; arranges for proper handling. - Conducts thorough criminal, administrative, and personnel investigations as directed; completes written reports and briefs any entity at the District or law enforcement agency as required; prepares complete investigations ready for review by law enforcement and prosecuting agencies. - Attends meetings, conferences, workshops, and training sessions and reviews publications and materials to become and remain current on principles, practices, and new developments in campus public safety. - > Ensures that confidential investigations remain uncompromised. - Learns and applies emerging technologies and, as necessary, to perform duties in an efficient, organized, and timely manner. - Provides a working and learning environment that is free from prohibited discrimination, harassment and retaliation (DHR), and provided by applicable law and District policies.
 Attends District mandated DHR training and participates in DHR investigations as directed.
 Prevents discrimination and harassment and retaliation against individuals who bring these complaints forward through recognizing and reporting possible incidents to the Director of Equal Employment Opportunity Programs in Human Resources. - Performs other related duties as assigned.